amloewi/flyingmonkey/README.md

 ```
 transformed_data <- read_monkeyfile(original_dataframe, "transformations.txt")
 ```
-In this early form, the biggest issues with flymonkey are with error handling.
+In this early form, the biggest issues with flyingmonkey are with error handling.
 There should be better warnings and instructions around misformatted monkeyfiles, but it's hard to anticipate every possible issue.
 If something isn't working, check carefully for how your file's format might differ from the documentation.

 ### plot_dataframe